 Alrighty – enchilada assembly time.
 You’ll need 15-16 gluten-free corn tortillas which I laid out a few at a time on a cutting board then filled with a few Tablespoons of the shredded chicken, a spoonful of sauce, and a sprinkling of shredded Mexican-Blend cheese.

 Roll then place the enchiladas seam side down into a casserole dish, and then repeat.
 Once all the fillings have been used, top the enchiladas with sauce (you might have a bit leftover) then more delicious shredded cheese.
 Either pop into the oven or cover with foil and place into the refrigerator to be cooked no more than 24 hours later.
 How awesome is that for an easy dinner on a busy weeknight?

 Whenever you’re ready, bake the enchiladas for 20 minutes at 350 degrees covered with foil then remove the foil and bake for another 3-4 minutes, or until the cheese is smooth and melty.
 Sprinkle with cilantro, if you please, then dig in!

-Cheesy Chicken Enchiladas with Homemade Gluten-Free Enchilada Sauce
+Gluten Free Chicken Enchiladas with Homemade Enchilada Sauce

-Cheesy Chicken Enchiladas with Homemade Gluten-Free Enchilada Sauce will please the whole family.
-Make ahead, and so simple!
+Gluten Free Chicken Enchiladas with Homemade Enchilada Sauce will please the whole family.
+Made with fridge and pantry staples, make ahead, and so easy too.